frontend-services/craft-mailcraft/README.md

 - **User Activated**: Send onboarding materials when accounts become active
 - **Email Verified**: Acknowledge successful verification steps
 - **Filtering Options**: Target by user group, custom fields, and more

+### Missing an Event? ⚠️

+If you need a specific event that isn't currently supported, please let us know!
+Give us a shout at [mailcraft.dev](https://mailcraft.dev) or open an issue on GitHub.

 ## 🔍 Example Use Cases